 The initial price tag for an on-device API can be deceptive.
 While you might avoid the per-transaction fees common with cloud services, a different set of costs can emerge that are not always obvious upfront.
 To accurately budget for an on-device solution, you need to look past the licensing fee and consider the complete picture.
 These hidden expenses often fall into four main categories: hardware, usage overages, feature add-ons, and ongoing support.
 Understanding these potential costs is key to calculating the true total cost of ownership for your project.

-Hardware and Integration Needs
+Don’t Forget Hardware and Integration Costs

 An on-device API runs on your hardware, not the provider’s.
 This means you are responsible for supplying and maintaining the physical infrastructure.
 Whether it’s the user’s mobile device or your own edge servers, you must ensure the hardware has enough processing power to run the API effectively without causing lag or draining the battery.
 Beyond the initial purchase, integration requires significant engineering resources.
 Implementing a facial recognition API isn’t just a technical task; it’s a choice that carries significant legal and ethical weight, demanding careful planning and execution from your development team to ensure it works seamlessly and responsibly within your application.